Society of Obstetricians and Gynaecologists of Canada: Status and activities

 The SOGC has been granted accreditation by the Royal College of Physicians and Surgeons of Canada (RCPSC) as a Continued Professional Development provider for physicians and health care providers in Canada.
 The Society offers professional educational including the Annual Clinical Meeting, RCPSC-accredited Continuing Medical Education (CME) programs, e-learning modules, and its Managing Obstetrical Risk Efficiently (MOREOB) patient safety program.

 The SOGC produces national clinical guidelines for both public and medical education on women's health, and publishes the monthly Journal of Obstetrics and Gynaecology Canada (JOGC), Canada's peer-reviewed journal of obstetrics, gynaecology, and women's health.

 The ALARM (Advances in Labour and Risk Management) International Program, a training tool designed to reduce maternal death or injury in developing countries, has been delivered in over 20 countries around the world by SOGC member volunteers.

 The SOGC received a $1,052,726 grant from the Public Health Agency of Canada's Immunization Partnership Fund to conduct surveys and focus groups of women of reproductive age and health care providers on the topic of vaccination.
 Tools were developed based on these results in order to combat vaccine hesitancy.
 During the COVID-19 pandemic, these materials were updated in order to increase uptake of COVID-19 vaccines in pregnant or fertile women.

+On May 28, 2025, the SOGC issued a statement insisting that pregnant and breastfeeding women should continue to receive COVID-19 vaccines as "pregnant women who become infected with COVID-19 are more likely to be hospitalized and require intensive care than women who are not pregnant."
+The Canadian Press reported that the SOGC's statement came one day after Secretary of Health and Human Services Robert F. Kennedy Jr. declared the shots were no longer recommended for healthy children and pregnant women in the United States.